-As the pandemic persisted in 2021, our steering committee closely monitored and updated company-wide measures in accordance with statements made by the World Health Organizations (WHO).
+As the pandemic persisted in 2021, our Steering Committee closely monitored and updated company-wide measures in accordance with statements made by the World Health Organizations (WHO).
 Internal protocols implemented during the height of the pandemic in 2020 remained active, and employees were offered a permanent one-day-per-week work from home allowance.
 As of 2021, 1,513 of our employees have been vaccinated.

-Our priority is the health and well-being of our employees while maintaining our seamless operations and serving our customers.
-We fully sanitize our work environment across all our premises, ensure proper ventilation, regular disinfecting of surfaces, and sanitization of all transportation.
+Our priority is the health and wellbeing of our employees while maintaining our seamless operations and serving our customers.
+We fully sanitize our work environment across all our premises, and ensure proper ventilation, regular disinfecting of surfaces, and sanitization of all transporta-

-Employees are also given safety kits and are regularly thermal testing upon arrival.
-Our steering committee continued to proactively institute policies and promptly react to the rapidly evolving situation through ongoing awareness campaigns and internal signage.
+Employees are also given safety kits and regularly get their temperature measured upon arrival.
+Our Steering Committee continues to proactively institute policies and promptly react to the rapidly evolving situation through ongoing awareness campaigns and internal signage.